[Updated: August 2, 2019]

 You'll learn how many people are interested in your product or service and you'll have a way to reach out.
 Send periodic emails updates on your progress pre-launch -- and, most importantly, get people stoked for it.
 Nurture any interest into serious leads and customers.

-7. Tap Into the Power of Influencer Marketing
+7. Use Influencer Marketing

 Third party approval can be key in customers choosing one brand over another.
 Especially as a startup, it's important to have as many on your side as possible, including influencers.